Rabbit Catastrophe Press is based in Lexington, KY. We publish:

 Books are bound with a variety of perfect and sewn bindings.
 The design staff loves to experiment with new techniques and materials, so the look changes with each piece we publish.
-Because everything is made by hand, each copy of our books is unique.
+Because everything is made by hand, each copy of a book is unique.

 We feel that visually and textually pleasing printed texts provide the physical space to contemplate literature and art slowly and thoroughly.

 A Note About Our Title

 “Rabbit Catastrophe” is the title of a Robert Musil story from his 1936 collection Posthumous Papers of a Living Author.
 Read it here.

 Managing Editor - Robin LaMer Rahija